brusq-RH/hands_on_tower_150621/1-intro/README.md

 ### Accessing Tower Dashboard

-The dashboard also displays real time data about the execution of tasks completed in playbooks.
+Let's have a first look at the Tower !

-Let's have a first look at the Tower: Point your browser to the URL you were given, similar to :
+Point your browser to the URL you were given, similar to :

     https://student<N>.<LABID>.events.opentlc.com